powdahound/s3browser/README.md

         cd /srv/www
         git clone git@github.com:powdahound/s3browser.git

-2. Copy config-sample.php to config.php and edit config to your liking.
+2. Tweak config to your liking.
 Each option is documented in the config file.

+        cp config-sample.php config.php
+        vim config.php

 3. Add an Apache VirtualHost for your new subdomain. e.g.: